LudvigOlsen/cvms/README.md

 We also need a predict function.
 This will usually wrap the `stats::predict` function.
 The point is to ensure that the predictions have the correct format.
 In this case, we want a single column with the probability of the positive class.

-Note, that you do not need to use the `formula` and `hyperparameters` arguments within your function.
+Note, that you do not need to use the `formula`, `hyperparameters`, and `train_data` arguments within your function.
+These are there for the few cases, where they are needed.

 ``` r
 # Create predict function